Jacques Blondeau

-Jacques Blondeau (alternative names: Jacomo Blondel, Hansje Blondeau, Jacobus Blondeau, Jean Jacques Blondeau, Jacques Blondel and nickname: Weyman) (Antwerp, 9 May 1655 - Rome, 1698) was a Flemish Baroque engraver who after training in Antwerp spent most of his career in Italy.
+Jacques Blondeau (alternative names: Jacomo Blondel, Hansje Blondeau, Jacobus Blondeau, Jean Jacques Blondeau, Jacques Blondel and nickname: Weyman) (Antwerp, 9 May 1655 – Rome, 1698) was a Flemish Baroque engraver who after training in Antwerp spent most of his career in the Papal States.

 Life

 He was a pupil of the Antwerp engraver Frederik Bouttats the Younger.
 He spent some time in Paris.
 In 1675 he traveled to Rome where he continued to live and work for the rest of his life.